Wolg/awesome-swift/README.md

 *Libraries for one-to-many communications.*

 * [EmitterKit](https://github.com/aleclarson/emitter-kit) - An elegant event framework built in Swift
+* [Swift-Custom-Events](https://github.com/StephenHaney/Swift-Custom-Events) - A very simple way to implement Backbone.js style custom event listeners and triggering in Swift for iOS development.

 ## Queue
 *Libraries for working with event and task queues.*